LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 **Why we need this feature**

-As of today we don't have the capability to view end to end flow for a given transaction.
-Outbound Reporting API feature will fill this gap.
+As of today we don't have the capability to view full-funnel flow for a given transaction.
+The Outbound Reporting API feature will fill this gap.
 What Message channels are supported in this API:
 SMS - Twilio Messaging Gateway
 WhatsApp